etternagame/etterna/extern/curl/docs/MANUAL.md

 ## FTP and Path Names

-Do note that when getting files with a `ftp://` URL, the given path is relative the directory you enter.
+Do note that when getting files with a `ftp://` URL, the given path is relative to the directory you enter.
 To get the file `README` from your home directory at your ftp site, do:

     curl ftp://user:passwd@my.site.com/README

-But if you want the README file from the root directory of that very same site, you need to specify the absolute file name:
+If you want the README file from the root directory of that same site, you need to specify the absolute file name:

     curl ftp://user:passwd@my.site.com//README